rbougaud/WolverineDemo/README.md

-Fast demo using wolwerine as messaging dll
+Fast demo using wolverine as messaging dll